Happyculture/kumquat_kickstarter/README.md

 1. Copy this [Google Sheet](https://docs.google.com/spreadsheets/d/1i4tHm7GRCEtx5KYzSwsYa-QfFAVfSuFfZfQKn2bTjjU/edit?usp=sharing) into your own Drive and fill it with data
     1. Each bundle you want to create must have an entry in the `Bundles` worksheet
-    1. Each bundle for which you want fields must have its own woksheet named `Field: [BUNDLE LABEL]` based on the `Fields: Actualités` worksheet
+    1. Each bundle for which you want fields must have its own worksheet named `Field: [BUNDLE LABEL]` based on the `Fields: Actualités` worksheet
 1. Export it as ODS format, name it `site_builder.ods` and place it in your `../config/` directory
     1. To avoid migration issues, ensure that all worksheets only have the appropriate amount of rows.
 You can manually delete additional ones, or use the cleanup script attached to the Google Sheet to automate it.
 1. Migrate the bundles: `drush migrate:import --tag kumquat_kickstarter_entity_bundles`